 The red circle represents the sunrise.
-When the sun rises, it becomes a chance for us to wake up from our slumber and to start the day with a fresh new perspective.
-As long as one is willing to see the world with a fresh view, big changes are bound to happen.
+When the sun rises, it becomes a chance for us to start the tour with a fresh new perspective like we begin our days.
+As long as one is willing to see the world with a fresh view, interesting things can happen!

 Red is one of the colours on the medicine wheel that represents Indigenous people of the four directions.